luisvinicius167/mockstate/README.md

 * The component triggers action calls;
 * Actions dispatch mutations that change the state;
-* Changes in state flow from the store back into the component via riotux obervables.
+* Changes in state flow from the store back into the component via handler.

 ### Principles:
 * Application state is held in the store, as a single object.